This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 1. GPT-4 and ChatGPT overview

-- A compact NLP introduction and why transformers became the default architecture for modern LLMs.
+- A short introduction to NLP and why transformers became the default architecture for modern LLMs.

 - Historical baseline: from Attention Is All You Need to the GPT model line.